MBO Partners® makes it easier for self-employed professionals and their clients to work together. A key part of that is to protect your privacy.

 When we refer to “personal information,” we are referring to information relating to you.
 This may include your name, contact information, an online identifier, identification number, address, email address, Taxpayer Identification Number, background information, or other information that can be used to identify you as an individual.

 Visitors are individuals who visit our websites, download resources, register for events, request information, or request to be contacted, but do not sign a contract with us.

-Clients are the organizations for which our Associates perform their services.
-Often, MBO performs additional services for Clients that help them with their relationships with Associates.
+Clients are the organizations for which our Contractors perform their services.
+Often, MBO performs additional services for Clients that help them with their relationships with Contractors.

 Our services to our Clients include comprehensive management of their independent workforces, payroll processing, risk management (as it relates to independent workers), guidance on how to better use independent workers, and other related services.

 Our Products include our business management software, mobile applications, a marketplace for independent projects, and other related tools (collectively, our “Products”).

 When we talk about our Websites (collectively, our “Websites”), we are referring to websites owned and operated by MBO Partners, which include mbopartners.com.

 We collect personal information related to the information, Services, or Products you wish to receive.
 The personal information we may collect may be different depending on whether you are a Visitor, Contractor or Client.